"Elevated Messy" (w/ Rachel Sennott)

 I just want to inform you that there is a really beautiful community out there.
 Okay.

-The mother of all ASMR, Gentle Whispering, Maria.
+The mother of all ASMR, gentle whispering, Maria.

-I'm not pro.
 I'm an enthusiast.
+Okay.

 Okay.

-My gateway into this was Queen of Serene and Maria Gentle Whispering doing
+My gateway into this was Queen of Serene and Maria, Gentle Whispering doing

-she traces like Natalie Portman's face and talks about what movie she likes.
-Oh, it's like, it's a very cute.
+She traces like Natalie Portman's face and talks about what movie she likes.
+Oh.

-It's not super, it is a little sexual because it has to be.
-Some people like do like,
+it's not super, it is a little sexual because it has to be.
+Some people like do like

-gussy up a bit.
+you know, gussy, gussy up a bit.
 I guess my thing is like when I'm hearing someone whisper to me, I can't help but make think it's a little sexual.

 Yeah, you know what I mean?
 Are you with me on that?
-Yeah, I agree.

-I see what you're saying.
 Yeah, it feels like it's like they're like, they keep being like, it's not sexual.

 And I'm like,